CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 Remember to share your new parser with the rest of the |pyATS| user community!
 Please see the topic :ref:`contribute` for more information.

+Heads up!
+This guide contains lots useful information and handy examples, which also means that there's a lot to read before you can actually get to parts about coding a parser.
+If you want to skip the reading and just get right to the fun stuff, then by all means, skip ahead by clicking :ref:`here <regex-parser>`!
+We get it, it's cool.
+Just promise to read the rest of this guide before you say "finished!" and go contributing to the Genie parser repo.
+It will save you (and us) time in the end.

 .. tip::
     If you're the kind of person who prefers to learn by video instead of reading about it, then please checkout these great videos